Meniny/Fire/README.md

 Fire is a delightful HTTP/HTTPS networking framework for iOS/macOS/watchOS/tvOS platform written in Swift and inspired by [Python-Requests: HTTP for Humans](http://docs.python-requests.org/en/master/).

-Fire is written for humans to read, and incidentally, for machines to execute :)
+Fire was written for humans to read, and incidentally, for machines to execute :)

 ## Features